ibm-cloud-architecture/refarch-integration/docs/install-dev-icp21.md

    [proxy]
    172.16.251.133
   ```
-  * modify the config.yaml file by specifying a domain name and cluster name, but also the loopback dns flag so the server will run in single VM without error.
+  * Modify the config.yaml file by specifying a domain name and cluster name, but also the loopback dns flag so the server will run in single VM without error.
   ```
   loopback_dns: true
   cluster_name: jbcluster